 IR35 is aimed at people who provide services via their own limited companies, but whose working practices and written contracts imply that they are merely ‘disguised employees’.

-Try our IR35 tax calculator to assess the full impact on your take home pay.
+Try our IR35 tax calculator to assess the full impact on your take-home pay.

 How do you show that you are not caught by IR35?

-Following IR35 reform in both the public and private sectors, contractors need to be able to demonstrate to their client that their engagement belongs outside IR35 – in other words, that they provide their services as a genuine business, rather than as a disguised employee.
+Following IR35 reform in both the public and private sectors, contractors need to demonstrate to their client that their engagement falls outside IR35.

-Having an independent IR35 expert review the contract itself along with working practices is a smart first step.
 Providing objective advice – along with recommendations to strengthen outside IR35 status – often proves vital in demonstrating to a business that an engagement sits outside the rules.

 The importance of contract wording and working practices

-Another thing to bear in mind is the difference or potential differences between the contract itself and the working practices.
 While the contractual terms outline the agreement, the working practices reflect the reality of the engagement – in other words, how the service is delivered day in day out.

-To ensure IR35 compliance, and for contractors to demonstrate outside IR35 status to clients and even HMRC if approached, it’s crucial that the contract mirrors the working practices.
 This is because working practices carry more weight in an IR35 enquiry given they show the reality of the situation.

 No contract?
 Not an excuse.